mamaart/go-learn/README.md

 ## 🛠️ Todo

+- [ ] Handle partial authentication problem when one or more cookies are expired.
 - [ ] Finish implementing the endpoints from python
 - [ ] Make tests on endpoints
 - [ ] Automize implementaion of endpoints from the reference